JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7941 days**.

-And here is a just a random fact -  **The world record for donut eating is held by John Haight, who ate 29 donuts (52 ounces) in a little over six minutes**.
+And here is a just a random fact -  **The temperature of lightning bolts is sometimes hotter than the surface of the sun.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 25 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 26 Sep, 2025.</sub>